On Your Feet!: U.S. Tour (2017-2019)

 Emilio and Gloria Estefan announced the tour at a press event in Miami, Florida, on February 6, 2017.
-Christie Prades, a Broadway understudy for "Gloria," had been announced to play the lead role on the tour.
-The tour will embark on an 80-week national tour, which will start in Buffalo, New York on September 22, 2017, and reach 60 other cities by 2019.
-Other stops on the tour include Miami—the Estefans' hometown—with an opening on October 5, 2017, and long engagements in certain cities.
+Christie Prades, a Broadway understudy for Gloria, had been announced to play the lead role on the tour.
+The tour embarked on an 80-week national tour, which started in Buffalo, New York on September 22, 2017, and reached 60 other cities by 2019.
+Other stops on the tour included Miami—the Estefans' hometown—with an opening on October 5, 2017, and long engagements in certain cities.

 West End (2019)

-On Your Feet will open in the West End in June 2019 at the London Coliseum.
-This is a limited engagement from 14 June 2019 to 31 August 2019, prior to a tour of the UK and Ireland.
+On Your Feet opened in the West End in June 2019 at the London Coliseum.
+This was a limited engagement from 14 June 2019 to 31 August 2019, before a tour of the UK and Ireland.
 The cast features Christie Prades as Gloria and George Ioannides as Emilio.

 International productions

 International productions of the show are in development, as well as a possible international tour.
-Sit down productions are planned for Spain, Italy, Germany, Japan, Mexico, France and Switzerland.
+Sit down productions are planned for Spain, Italy, Germany, Japan, Saltillo, Mexico, France and Switzerland.

 Synopsis

 Act I

-A dance number from Gloria Estefan's dancers leads to backstage with Gloria, Emilio Estefan, and their son, Nayib before a concert in 1990 ("Rhythm is Gonna Get You").
+A dance number from Gloria Estefan's dancers leads to backstage with Gloria, Emilio Estefan, and their son, Nayib before a concert in 1990 ("Rhythm Is Gonna Get You").

 In a flashback, Gloria is younger, playing the guitar and singing to send a recording to her father, José Fajardo, who is stationed in Vietnam. ("Cuando Salí de Cuba").
 Gloria grows up in the Little Havana neighborhood of Miami, with her mother, Gloria Fajardo, and grandmother, Consuelo García.
 During the dance number, Gloria is shown as older ("Tradición").

 As time progresses, Gloria is introduced by her grandmother to Emilio Estefan, who is a part of a group, then called the Miami Latin Boys.
 Emilio invites Gloria to perform one of the songs she has written at their upcoming rehearsal.
-Gloria, who is studying to be a psychologist and spending most of her extra time caring for her father through his battle with Multiple Sclerosis, is initially resistant to the idea of performing.
+Gloria, who is studying to be a psychologist and spending most of her extra time caring for her father through his battle with multiple sclerosis, is initially resistant to the idea of performing.
 With pressure from her grandmother, she attends the rehearsals, despite push-back from her mother.
 She brings her sister, Rebecca Fajardo, mother, and grandmother the day of.
-Gloria performs and has her sister come with her on stage for "emotional support," ("Anything For You").
+Gloria performs and has her sister come with her on stage for "emotional support," ("Anything for You").
 Despite initially being shy, and not wanting to be in the spotlight, she finds her place after being given advice from Emilio ("1-2-3").
 Gloria realizes she is falling for Emilio, and Emilio is feeling the same way ("I See Your Smile").